nitsanb/mbta-api/README.md

 - All the endpoints require a stop ID, but those are not intuitive.
 - The Stop data object provided by this service is simplified to only include attributes relevant to the requirements.
 - When retrieving adjacent stops for each line, the route pattern duplicates are pruned by the Line name.
 However, the red line branches are both named Red Line so this is an open issue.
-- Stations that have lines which are not light/heavy rail may produce empty adjacent stop data.
+- Stations served by lines other than light/heavy rail may produce empty adjacent stop data.
 This is a low severity issue.

 ## Testing